On Polar Coding with Feedback: Polar Feedback Coding

 The SK code provides a concrete example of how to use feedback to design a capacity-achieving code with good performance.
 However, the scalar form makes it incompatible with existing communication systems.
 We are more concerned with applying its underlying principles to improve the performance of existing block codes, particularly polar codes, which have been integrated into both 5G and future 6G standards.

 Our proposed polar feedback coding scheme is depicted in Fig. \ref{fig:FbkPolar}, where a series of polar coding blocks is chained by a feedback link.
 Suppose that a communication round has already been completed using standard polar coding.
-That is, the information bits and frozen bits are stitched into $U^{[N]}$, which is encoded to $X^{[N]}$ by $\mathbf{G}_N$.
-The $X^{[N]}$ is then fed into $N$ i.i.d. copies of a BMSC $W$, producing output $Y^{[N]}$.
-Next, we assume that $Y^{[N]}$ is feedbacked to the transmitter before the following transmission round.
+That is, the information bits and frozen bits are stitched into $U^{[N]}$, which is encoded to $X^{[N]}$ by $\mathbf{G}_N$. $X^{[N]}$ is then fed into $N$ i.i.d. copies of a BMSC $W$, producing output $Y^{[N]}$.
+Next, we assume that $Y^{[N]}$ is fed back to the transmitter before the following transmission round.
 Following the principle of the SK coding, one may perform a proper estimation of $U^{[N]}$ based on $Y^{[N]}$, and send the estimation error back to the receiver.
-Since $U^{[N]}$ is available at the transmitter, it turns out the estimate can be obtained efficiently by a genie-aided (GA)-SC decoding algorithm.
+Since $U^{[N]}$ is available at the transmitter, it turns out that the estimate can be obtained efficiently by a genie-aided (GA)-SC decoding algorithm.
 The estimation error is then represented by the following set of error-bit indices: where $\hat{U}_i$ is the hard decision of the SC decoder based on $Y^{[N]}$ and its preceding bits $U_1^{i-1}$.
 We note that since the GA-SC decoder eliminates the error propagation effect of the standard SC decoder, the size $|\mathcal{T}|$ is significantly smaller than the case when $U^{[N]}$ is not available, as shown in \cite{BurgFlip14}.
 Each index in $\mathcal{T}$ can be described by a $\log N$-bit sequence and the estimation error requires $|\mathcal{T}|\times\log N$ bits.
 Unlike the SK coding, the next transmission is not solely dedicated to convey the estimation error.
 Instead, we append $K-|\mathcal{T}|\times\log N$ new information bits to maintain the dimension of polar codes, which is more convenient for practical implementation.
+To distinguish between the error indices and the new information bits, the size $|\mathcal{T}|$ should also be recorded, which requires at most $\log N$ bits, since $|\mathcal{T}| < N$.
 By doing so, we have assembled $U^{[N]}$ for the next coding block.
 At the receiver, standard SC decoding is utilized to test whether $U^{[N]}$ can be recovered from $Y^{[N]}$ at each round with the aid of CRC.
-The rate loss caused by the CRC is ignored for simplicity.
+The rate loss caused by the size $|\mathcal{T}|$ for truncation and CRC is ignored for simplicity.
 Once it succeeds, the previous coding blocks can be decoded in a reversed order when $\mathcal{T}$ is available.
 The delay $D$ ($D\geq 1$) of decoding is defined such that the $j$-th block is successfully decoded by the time the $(j+D-1)$-th block is received.
-This process proceeds iteratively until all information bits has been successively decoded.
+This process proceeds iteratively until all information bits have been successively decoded.
 We temporarily assume that the buffer is of adequate size at the receiver side, meaning that the maximum delay tolerance $D_{\max}=\infty$.
+Let $\bar{D}$ denote the expected delay across different blocks.